 Asking for feedback is crucial – once you get it, it is a very powerful tool to understand what you should improve on, and what you should avoid, in order to provide a better service to your customer base.

-But without enough results coming in, you can’t say anything with confidence about your customers, your employees, your clients, your candidates – whoever you’re getting feedback from.
-So you need a decent response rate.
+But without enough results coming in, you can’t say anything with confidence about your candidates and your employees – whoever you’re getting feedback from.
+So you need a decent feedback response rate.